nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

    Rx.Observable.fromEvent(bob, 'click'),
 )
 ```
-This creates two streams and them together.
+This creates two streams and combines them.
 The streams are (1) clicks from 'bob' and (2) clicks from 'kim'.

 ```javascript
 const chatStream$ = Rx.Observable.merge(